skumar237/STAT_628_Project/README.md

 Data: Containing the raw and cleaned data.

-Images: containing all figures/images produced in our analysis.
+Plots: containing all plots/images produced in our analysis.